-Residential Facilities Total Fires in each Building Fire Number Cause of Fire Numberof Injuries Related to a Fire that Result in Treatment at a Medical Facility Number of Deaths Related toa Fire Value of Property Damage Caused by a Fire
+Residential Facilities Total Fires in each Building Fire Number Cause of Fire Number of Injuries Related to a Fire that Result in Treatment at a Medical Facility Number of Deaths Related to a Fire Value of Property Damage Caused by a Fire

 Almeida Apartments 0 0 n/a n/a n/a n/a

 Baypoint Residence Hall 0 0 n/a n/a n/a n/a

 Bayside Apartments 0 0 n/a n/a n/a n/a

 Cedar Hall 0 0 n/a n/a n/a n/a

 Maple Hall 0 0 n/a n/a n/a n/a

 North Campus Residence Hall 0 0 n/a n/a n/a n/a

 Stonewall Terrace 0 0 n/a n/a n/a n/a

 Willow Residence Hall 0 0 n/a n/a n/a n/a

-ON-CAMPUSSTUDENT HOUSINGFACILITYFIRESAFETY SYSTEMS:
+ON-CAMPUS STUDENT HOUSING FACILITY FIRE SAFETY SYSTEMS:

-On-Campus Student Housing Facility FireSafetySystems Almeida Apartments 5 buildings with supervised/addressable fire alarm systems and wet sprinkler systems/Fire extinguishers.
+On-Campus Student Housing Facility Fire Safety Systems Almeida Apartments 5 buildings with supervised/addressable fire alarm systems and wet sprinkler systems/Fire extinguishers.
 Baypoint Residence Hall 1 building with supervised/addressable fire alarm system and wet sprinkler system/Fire extinguishers.
 Bayside Apartments 4 buildings with supervised/addressable fire alarm systems and wet sprinkler systems/Fire extinguishers.
-Cedar Hall l building with supervised/addressable fire alarm system and wet sprinkler system/Fire extinguishers Maple Hall 1 building with supervised/addressable fire alarm system and wet sprinkler system/Fire extinguishers North Campus Residence Hall l building with supervised/addressable fire alarm system and wet sprinkler system/Fire extinguishers Stonewall Terrace 4 buildings with supervised/addressable fire alarm systems and wet sprinkler systems/Fire extinguishers Willow Residence Hall 7 buildings with supervised/addressable fire alarm systems and wet sprinkler systems/Fire extinguishers
+Cedar Hall 1 building with supervised/addressable fire alarm system and wet sprinkler system/Fire extinguishers Maple Hall 1 building with supervised/addressable fire alarm system and wet sprinkler system/Fire extinguishers North Campus Residence Hall 1 building with supervised/addressable fire alarm system and wet sprinkler system/Fire extinguishers Stonewall Terrace 4 buildings with supervised/addressable fire alarm systems and wet sprinkler systems/Fire extinguishers Willow Residence Hall 7 buildings with supervised/addressable fire alarm systems and wet sprinkler systems/Fire extinguishers

-REGULAR MANDATORY SUPERVISED FIRE DRILLS
+REGULAR MANDATORY SUPERVISED FIRE DRILLS:

 The University conducted four mandatory supervised fire drills at each on-campus student housing facility in each of the above calendar years.
-During fall 2020 the drills were modified with education and walk-throughs only due to COVID 19.
-We followed recommendation and direction of local authorities having jurisdiction.
+During 2020 and 2021 some of the drills were modified with education and walk-throughs due to COVID-19.
+We followed the recommendation and direction of local authorities having jurisdiction.

-POLICIES/RULES ON PORTABLE ELECTRICAL APPLIANCES, SMOKING, AND OPEN FLAMES IN STUDENT HOUSING FACILITIES
+POLICIES/RULES ON PORTABLE ELECTRICAL APPLIANCES, SMOKING, AND OPEN FLAMES IN STUDENT HOUSING FACILITIES: